2026 PROBATION BILLS

 View the bill here.

-Decreasing probation period.
 Establishes criteria for which a defendant's supervised probation period shall be reduced, including completing educational activities, maintaining employment, completing treatment, or obtaining housing.
-The bill provides that a court may decrease a defendant's probation period if warranted by the defendant's conduct and requires the Department of Corrections to request termination of a defendant's supervised probation period after 12 months in certain situations.
+The bill provides that a court may decrease a defendant's probation period if warranted by the defendant's conduct upon receipt of a request from the Department of Corrections and requires the Department of Corrections to request termination of a defendant's supervised probation period after 12 months in certain situations.

 1/28/2026 Reported from House-Courts of Justice committee with amendment(s) (20‑Y 0‑N)